 The displayed results give a statistical analysis of a single group of two or more tests.
-The top table lists the statistics for λ_0 (lambda zero) and the dispersion slope at λ_0 .
+The top table lists the statistics for $\lambda_0$ (lambda zero) and the dispersion slope at $\lambda_0$ .
 The numbers of the tests from which maximum and minimum values are taken are shown in parentheses beside the listed values.
-The Sample cell indicates the number of tests which exhibited a value of λ_0 equal to or near the displayed value.
-If the measurements produced multiple values of λ_0 that differ substantially, these values and the corresponding dispersion slopes, can be viewed by adjusting the scroll bar below the display.
+The Sample cell indicates the number of tests which exhibited a value of $\lambda_0$ equal to or near the displayed value.
+If the measurements produced multiple values of $\lambda_0$ that differ substantially, these values and the corresponding dispersion slopes, can be viewed by adjusting the scroll bar below the display.

 The lower table shows the dispersion statistics at a series of user-selectable wavelengths.
 Wavelengths falling outside of the measurement range are shown in red.
-The dispersion values listed are computed from the curve fitted matic dispersion measurements.
-Even in fiber, some noise is present with the group delay and, since dispersion is the derivative of the group delay, the effect of any noise is exaggerated.
-The dispersion at any wavelength can be calculated from a fitted curve which, by definition, has no noise.
+The dispersion values listed are computed from the curve fitted to the relative group delay measurements.
+Use the option buttons above the tables to change the type of curve fit.
+The statistics for the five-term Sellmeier fit can contain multiple zero-dispersion wavelengths.
+To view them, scroll horizontally across the displayed data.